 All Cabins are heated.

-The Lodges - Cabins 1-9--have propane burning stoves, Loon - cabin 3 - has a Wood Burning Stove.
+The Lodges - Cabins 1-9--have propane burning stoves, except for Loon - cabin 3 - which has a Wood Burning Stove.

-Millinocket Stream, Grant Brook, Wadleigh Brook and Fox Den have propane burning stoves.
+Hammond Ridge, Millinocket Stream, Grant Brook, Wadleigh Brook, and Fox Den have propane burning stoves.

 NEOC/Twin Pines and the River Driver's restaurant are located on Millinocket Lake and Yes you can swim in the lake.